mcneel/help-docs/_en/flamingo/5/help/render-farm.md

 ## Render Farm Monitor
 {: #render-farm-monitor}
-The Render Farm Monitor is a standalone program that reports the status of the client workstations and the jobs currently in the Farm.
+The Render Farm Monitor is a stand-alone program that reports the status of the client workstations and the jobs currently in the Farm.
 Jobs can be suspended and restarted from the monitor and a client workstation can be excluded from participating in the render farm.

 To access the Farm Monitor from Rhino go to the Flamingo nXt 5.0 menu > Render Farm > Farm Monitor.

-To access the Farm Monitor from Windows, on the Start menu click All Programs > nXt Render Farm > Farm Monitor.
+To access the Farm Monitor from Windows, on the Start menu click **All Programs > nXt Render Farm > Farm Monitor**.

 #### Options
 Right-click a Machine or a Job to access options.